Steel's Programme: Evidential Framework, the Core and Ultimate-L: The Evidential Framework of

 \subsection{Models for $\mathsf{MV}$}

-A major asset of $\mathsf{MV}$ is that this theory is complete.
-We will not delve into the philosophical reasons for preferring a \textit{complete} axiomatisation of the multiverse over one which is not, as the task has already been carried out satisfactorily.\footnote{ \cite{maddy-meadows2020}, pp. 20ff.
-The proof of the completeness of $\mathsf{MV}$ (Theorem 8) is on pp. 60-61.} In this subsection, we would rather like to focus on the semantics of $\mathsf{MV}$, in particular, on its `natural' models, $M^G$,\footnote{See further, paragraph below the enunciation of the $\mathsf{MV}$ axioms.} and bring to light a slightly different mathematical approach to it (Lemma \ref{homo}).
+A major asset of $\mathsf{MV}$ is that this theory is complete with respect to a specific class of models $M^{G}$, with which we will deal in a moment, that is, one has that: We will not delve into the philosophical reasons for preferring a \textit{complete} axiomatisation of the multiverse over one which is not, as the task has already been carried out satisfactorily.\footnote{ \cite{maddy-meadows2020}, pp. 137ff.
+The proof of the completeness of $\mathsf{MV}$ (Theorem 8) is on p.
+158.} In this subsection, we would rather like to focus on the semantics of $\mathsf{MV}$, in particular, on its `natural' models, $M^G$,\footnote{See further, paragraph below the enunciation of the $\mathsf{MV}$ axioms.} and bring to light a slightly different mathematical approach to it (Proposition \ref{homo}).

 We start with reviewing, very quickly, the axioms.
 The language of $\mathsf{MV}$ is the first-order language of set theory with two sorts, namely \emph{Set} and \emph{World}.
 We introduce a minor tweak to Steel's original formulation of the axioms.
 As we already know, $\mathsf{MV}$ has, as its own base, the axioms of $\mathsf{ZFC}$ plus LCs (we shall mostly refer to the \textit{base theory} as $T$).
 Now, let a $T$-theory be a theory extending $\mathsf{ZFC}$ which is preserved by set-forcing extensions, and by going to set-forcing grounds: it turns out that any theory of the form $\mathsf{ZFC}$+`there exists a proper class of some kind of LCs' is a $T$-theory.
 Then, the $\mathsf{MV}$ axioms for $T$ $(\mathsf{MV}_T)$, which we will be mostly referring to and using throughout the paper, are the following ones: